Richard I of England: Final years of Henry II's reign

-After his failure to overthrow his father, Richard concentrated on putting down internal revolts by the nobles of Aquitaine, especially in the territory of Gascony.
-The increasing cruelty of his rule led to a major revolt there in 1179.
+After failing to overthrow his father, Richard concentrated on putting down internal revolts by the nobles of Aquitaine, especially in the territory of Gascony, where the increasing cruelty of his rule led to a major revolt in 1179.
 Hoping to dethrone Richard, the rebels sought the help of his brothers Henry and Geoffrey.
 The turning point came in the Charente Valley in the spring of 1179.
 The well-defended fortress of Taillebourg seemed impregnable.
-The castle was surrounded by a cliff on three sides and a town on the fourth side with a three-layer wall.
+The castle was surrounded by a cliff on three sides and a town with a three-layer wall on the fourth.
 Richard first destroyed and looted the farms and lands surrounding the fortress, leaving its defenders no reinforcements or lines of retreat.
-The garrison sallied out of the castle and attacked Richard; he was able to subdue the army and then followed the defenders inside the open gates, where he easily took over the castle in two days.
-Richard's victory at Taillebourg deterred many barons from thinking of rebelling and forced them to declare their loyalty to him.
+The garrison sallied out of the castle and attacked Richard; he subdued the army and then followed the defenders inside the open gates, where he easily took the castle in two days.
+Richard's victory at Taillebourg deterred many barons from rebellion, forcing them instead to declare their loyalty to him.
 In 1181–82, Richard faced a revolt over the succession to the county of Angoulême.
 His opponents turned to Philip II of France for support, and the fighting spread through the Limousin and Périgord.
 The excessive cruelty of Richard's punitive campaigns aroused even more hostility.

-After Richard had subdued his rebellious barons, he again challenged his father.
-From 1180 to 1183 the tension between father and son grew, as Henry II commanded Richard to pay homage to Henry the Young King, but Richard refused.
+After Richard subdued his rebellious barons, he again challenged his father.
+From 1180 to 1183 tension between father and son grew, as Henry II commanded Richard to pay homage to Henry the Young King, but Richard refused.
 Finally, in 1183, the younger Henry and Geoffrey of Brittany invaded Aquitaine in an attempt to subdue Richard.
 Richard's barons joined in the fray and turned against their duke.
-However, Richard and his army succeeded in holding back the invading armies, and they executed any prisoners.
+However, Richard and his army succeeded in holding back the invading armies, and they executed many prisoners.
 The conflict paused briefly in June 1183, when the Young King died.
 With the death of his elder brother, Richard became the eldest surviving son and therefore heir to the English crown.
 Henry II demanded that Richard give up Aquitaine (which he planned to give to his youngest son, John, as his inheritance).
 Richard refused, and conflict continued between him and his father.
 Finally, the King brought Queen Eleanor out of prison, sent her to Aquitaine, and demanded that Richard return possession of his lands to his mother.
 Meanwhile, in 1186, Geoffrey died in a tournament.
 He had a daughter, Eleanor, and a posthumous son, Arthur.